aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2018/aspose-words-for-net-18-10-release-notes/_index.md

 WORDSNET-17328 has now been resolved.

-A customer requested the ability to insert untyped/empty fields ({}) just like MS Word allows doing so.
+A customer requested the ability to insert untyped/empty fields ({}) just like MS Word enables doing so.
 By the moment AW threw System.InvalidOperationException when attempting to insert **FieldType.FieldNone** (which was the way the customer tried to insert an untyped field):

 {{< highlight csharp >}}
 Document doc = new Document();